sama1mansn/greenfield-docs/docs/guide/core-concept/billing-payment.md

 The address format of the payment account is the same as normal accounts.
 It's derived by the hash of the user address and payment account index.
-However, the payment accounts are actually only logical ones and only exist in the storage payment module.
+However, the payment accounts are only logical ones and only exist in the storage payment module.
-Users can deposit into, withdraw from and query the balance of payment accounts on the Greenfield blockchain, but users cannot use payment accounts to perform staking or other on-chain transactions.
+Users can deposit into, withdraw from, and query the balance of payment accounts on the Greenfield blockchain, but users cannot use payment accounts to perform staking or other on-chain transactions.
 Payment accounts can be set as "non-refundable".
 Users cannot withdraw funds from such payment accounts.